Want to scale your brand on TikTok shop? Learn more about TikTok Reach.

 Amazon Seller Benchmarks by Category

 As with many aspects of eCommerce, what you’re selling will dictate a large portion of the results you can expect—and this includes setting benchmarks you should be trying to meet or exceed.
-Below are some of the most common benchmarks by Amazon category, including brands and brand revenue and how that relates to price changes, cost-per-click, and average star rating.
+Below are benchmark insights by Amazon category based on aggregated Trellis platform data.
+These figures reflect trends across brands in each category and may vary based on competition, seasonality, and product maturity.

 In general, higher-end categories, like gourmet food, see a high CPC, as do areas like household goods and personal care, where the market is more crowded; this is also true of price changes.